 Additionally, suppose your dog is a puppy, a senior, or has a medical condition that requires a particular food regime.
-In that case, you should consult your veterinary nutritionist to discuss potential recipes and what to cook.
+In that case, you should consult your veterinary nutritionist to discuss potential dog food recipes that are vet approved.

 How to Prepare Foods for Your Dog

 Ready to start cooking some homemade diets?
 Here is how you can get started feeding your dog the healthy way:

 - Make sure you have a food scale, food processor, pots, pans, and Tupperware or bags for portioning the food

 - Purchase fresh, high-quality ingredients.
 Avoid ingredients that are seasoned, heavily processed, or canned

 - Prepare your cooking area by keeping it clear of foods that may be harmful to your dog